MagmaWM/MagmaWM/README.md

 * Dynamic Tiling and Floating Windows
 * Keyboard and Monitor Managament
 * Screencopy Protocols for Screensharing/Screenshots
+* Lots of eye candy like blur, animations etc

 ## Install
 **MagmaWM** is still under devlopment and can't be installed yet.